 From childhood to adulthood, bone is made faster than it is broken down and bones become larger and denser.
 Peak bone mass occurs by the mid 20's.
 The remodeling process, in which bone is broken down faster than it is made, begins to reverse as early as age 35 and results in precipitous bone loss after menopause.
 It is crucial that young adults "bank" enough calcium in their bones to draw on later in life to prevent osteoporosis.
 A person who has exceptionally dense bones to begin with will probably never lose enough calcium to reach the point where osteoporosis occurs.
 However, a person who has low bone density could easily develop osteoporosis despite losing only a relatively small amount of calcium.

 Many factors affect the remodeling process.
 A deficiency of the hormone estrogen appears to increase bone loss.
 This occurs naturally after menopause but can also occur with surgical removal of the ovaries.
-Intense exercise sin the presence of inadequate calories (such as in the case of Female Athlete Triad) affects hormonal levels and may lead to osteoporosis.
+Intense exercise in the presence of inadequate calories affects hormonal levels and may lead to osteoporosis.
 Severe underweight and undernutrition problems that occur in patients with eating disorders can lead to hormonal deficiencies which cause amenorrhea (absence of menstrual periods) and severe osteoporosis.

 What are the signs and symptoms of osteoporosis?